Loading...

 Shop essential tools and supplies to get started in your career.

 Illinois requires boiler operators to hold a state license.
 1 license grade(s) are available for different boiler types and capacities.
-Boiler safety in Illinois is overseen by the Illinois Office of the State Fire Marshal — Boiler and Pressure Vessel Safety.
+Boiler safety in Illinois is overseen by the Office of the Illinois State Fire Marshal — Division of Boiler and Pressure Vessel Safety.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.